in

 • Selaginella can be propagated by division; plant divisions in a peat-based soilless mix.

-Selaginella Varieties to Grow
+Selaginella varieties to grow

 • Selaginella kraussiana, spreading club moss.
 Grows in low mounds to 12 inches wide; bright green leaves that resemble scales grow along creeping stems; the stems root as they spread across the surface of the soil.
 Cultivar ‘Aurea’ has a similar look but its leaves are golden green.